-The reduction in EBITDA in comparison to the previous year is largely as a result of a reduction in targeted COVID-19 grants that were received from Welsh Government.
-Although income overall has risen this was offset by higher costs, particularly in relation to staffing costs where there was a consolidated 6.5% pay award in the year, together with a one-off 1.5% non-consolidated payment.
+The reduction in EBITDA in comparison to the previous year is largely as a result of a real terms reduction in Welsh Government grants.
+Although income overall has risen this was offset by higher costs, particularly in relation to staffing costs where there was a consolidated 5% pay award in the year.

 The exceptional expenditure item relates to the redundancy costs and Enhanced Pension costs in each of the last two years.
-A voluntary redundancy programme was offered in July 2023 and this incurred a cost of £460k.
+A voluntary redundancy programme was offered in July 2024 and this incurred a cost of £544k.